Changfeng1992/SiFei/index.md

  10. [Cohomology of moduli spaces of cubic 4-folds](https://ymsc-moduli.github.io/activities-seminars.html), 2023.12.27, Seminar on "Moduli Spaces and Related Topics", YMSC
  11. Some explicit K-moduli spaces I, II.
 2024.4.29, 4.30.
 ChongQing university.
  12. Cohomological aspect of moduli of 1D sheaves on surfaces, SIMIS Seminar on Algebraic Geometry, 2024.10.15
- 13. Tautological ring of moduli space of K3 surfaces, 2025.1.8, Xiamen universit
+ 13. Tautological ring of moduli space of K3 surfaces, 2025.1.8, Xiamen university

 ### Seminars